WYSIWYG? Then show me!

 1. Check out the live demo on the home page

-Go to the Tiny home page and scroll down a bit to find the classic editor.
+Go to our Demo page and find the classic editor.
 There you can try almost all of the features available in TinyMCE 5.
 Add some text...click some buttons...have fun with it!

 Try the new modes.
 Try out the new inline and distraction free modes available in version 5 while you're there.
 These options provide a pleasant experience for those who enjoy a more streamlined authoring experience.
 To view the context-sensitive menu, click some text in inline mode, or select some text in distraction free mode.